FunkinCompiler/funkin-extension/README.md

  - ``mod_fnfc_folder`` Points to the FNFC files of your mod.
  Those get properly integrated into your mod when compiling.
  This lets you easily edit the songs from the game itself.
- - ``game_mod_name`` Is the name of your mod in the game instance avaliable from the "mods" folder.
- - ``game_path`` Path to the game folder.

 ## How to use

 #### Making a new project

-To create a new project, run the program select `new`.
+To create a new project, run the `Funkin: Make new project` command in a empty folder.

-You will be prompter for it's name and you can now start working on your mod.
+#### Customising the extension
+The extension adds the new task type: ``funk``, new debugger type ``funkin-run-game``

+and the following settings (apply as default settings for the compile task):
+ - ``funkinCompiler.modName`` Is the name of your mod in the game instance available from the "mods" folder.
+ - ``funkinCompiler.gamePath`` Path to the game folder.

 #### Working on the project

 - Open the newly created project in VSCode or a fork based on it.
-- Head over to the extensions tab and install all of the recomended extensions.
+- Head over to the extensions tab and install all of the recommended extensions.

-- click the "HTML5" text on the bottom bar (if present) and change it to your sys platform (either linux or windows)
 - Initialise a new git repo and add at least one commit and add all files to it (I recommend to use VSCode for that)

 Be sure to either restart VSCode or reload the window for the changes to take effect.
 After that you should be ready to go!